JerryYuQin/atlantic_DataAnalysis/README.md

 1.) ingesting, cleaning, and formatting of data

 2.)
 All Exploratory plots + query in Superset, where I attempt to plot everything out and see what the data looks like .

+In the file 'Rmarkdown', you will find a rudimentary Logistic Regression on the likelihood of a user returning the very next day.